huggingface/transformers/docs/source/en/model_doc/rwkv5.md

 -->

-# RWKV
+# RWKV5

 ## Overview

-The RWKV model was proposed in [this repo](https://github.com/BlinkDL/RWKV-LM)
+The RWKV5 model was proposed in [this repo](https://github.com/BlinkDL/RWKV-LM)

 It suggests a tweak in the traditional Transformer attention to make it linear.
 This way, the model can be used as recurrent network: passing inputs for timestamp 0 and timestamp 1 together is the same as passing inputs at timestamp 0, then inputs at timestamp 1 along with the state of timestamp 0 (see example below).